-Clearly, your research supervisor and your supervisory committee are major sources of help available to you.
-The Biology Graduate Program Coordinator and Committee are also available to help you for other matters.
+Your research supervisor and your supervisory committee are your primary sources of help.
+The Associate Head Graduate Program of Biology and this Committee are also available if you need help beyond what your supervisory committee can offer.

-The Biology Graduate Program Committee creates or adapts policies and procedures, as well as tending to the recurring events in the program.
-If you have questions about the program that are not answered by your supervisor, feel free to contact the Biology Graduate Program Coordinator for further assistance.
+The Biology Graduate Program Committee manages policies and procedures, as well as tending to the recurring events in the program.
+If you have questions about the program that are not answered by your supervisor, feel free to contact any of us.

+1d.
 Student Responsibilities